-- 2. Aim the camera lens at the subject and frame the starting point for the video on the screen. - Press <Menu> to configure settings or apply effects.
-For more information, see "Camcorder Options in Record Mode" on page 65. - You can change the brightness using the left and right navigation keys. - You can change the zoom using the up and down navigation keys. - 3.
-Press [(i)] to start recording the video.
-Press [(i)] to pause recording and again to restart. - 4.
-When you are finished, Press <Stop> to stop recording.
+- From the Idle screen, press [●], select Media → Media Applications → Camera, and turn the camera 90 counter-clockwise.
+The camera opens in either Camera or Camcorder mode (indicated by the icon on the top left corner of the screen), depending the mode last used.
+To change the shooting mode, press (1,∞) or press < => and select Camcorder. - 2.
+Aim the camera lens at the subject and frame the starting point for the video on the screen. - Press < >> to configure settings or apply effects.
+For more information, see "Camcorder Options in Capture Mode" below. - You can change the brightness using the left and right navigation keys. - You can change the Viewfinder Mode using the Up navigation key.
+Press the key to cycle between No Icons, Icons, and Guidelines. - You can change the Timer setting using the Down navigation key (see below). - 3.
+Press [□] (on the top of the phone) to start recording.
+Press [●] to pause recording and again to restart. - 4.
+When you are finished, press [] or < > to stop recording.

 The video clip is saved in the Videos folder.
-You can preview it by pressing [3], delete it by pressing <Delete> or access various options by pressing <Options>.
-For more information on menu options, see "Camcorder Options After Recording a Video" on page 67.
+You can preview it by pressing [●].
+Press < ⇒ > to return to the recording screen or access various options by pressing < ≡ >.
+For more information on menu options, see "Camcorder Options After Recording a Video" on page 70.